rheinchester/MITXProblemset3/README.md

 pylab was used to generate basic plots

-To view this code in action, just install anaconda, and the plots shall work fine.
+To view this code in action: install anaconda, and the plots will work fine.